 What is the fee to take the Examination for Accreditation in Public Relations?

-The fee is $385.
-Several of UAB’s participating organizations offer their members a rebate for a portion of the Examination fee as a member benefit.
-Check with your organization for details on rebates.
+- Several UAB member organizations offer their members a partial rebate for the Examination fee.
+Check with your organization for rebate details.

-Please note that examination fees are non-refundable or transferable.
-Examination fees will be forfeit if a candidate does not cancel or reschedule his/her computer-based examination appointment by noon at least two (2) business days prior to the appointment date.
+Examination fees are non-refundable or transferable.
+Examination fees will be forfeit if a candidate does not cancel or reschedule his/her examination appointment by noon at least three (3) business days prior to the appointment date.
 If a candidate misses his/her appointment, he/she will not be rescheduled and will forfeit all fees paid.

 Candidates with disabilities covered by the Americans with Disabilities Act should contact the UAB staff for details about paperwork that needs to be filed.